itsemtuk/softspot-plushie-palace/CONTRIBUTING.md

 # 🤝 Contributing to SoftSpot

-Welcome! 🎉 We’re excited that you’re interested in helping make SoftSpot Plushie Palace better for plushie lovers everywhere.
+Welcome! 🎉 We’re excited that you’re interested in helping make SoftSpot better for plushie lovers everywhere.
 Whether you’re fixing bugs, improving documentation, adding features, or suggesting ideas, your contribution is valued.

 ---